Abe Lincoln in Illinois (film): Release

-Abe Lincoln in Illinois had its premiere on January 22, 1940 at the RKO Keith in Washington D.C. with Eleanor Roosevelt as guest of honor.
+Abe Lincoln in Illinois had its elegant world premiere on January 22, 1940 at the RKO Keith in Washington D.C. with Eleanor Roosevelt as guest of honor.

 Reception

 In a contemporary review for The New York Times, critic Frank S. Nugent called the film "a grand picture and a memorable biography of the greatest American of them all" and praised Massey's performance: "His Lincoln has acquired, with constant usage of the role, a mellowness, an evenness, an assurance that make the character seem less put on than foreordained by nature and by art.
 He looks the part, he is the man, he speaks the lines as Lincoln must have spoken them, or should have spoken them.
 We recognize that it is unfair to take performance for granted, but that will be Mr. Massey's fate: you will simply think of him as Lincoln."

-The film recorded a loss of $740,000, making it one of the greatest financial disasters in RKO's history.
+The film recorded an ultimate loss of $740,000, making it one of the greatest financial disasters in RKO's history.
 However, in the states of Illinois and Indiana, where the film was heavily promoted, it became the highest-grossing film in most theaters.
 Nationwide, it lost attendance to a number of successful films such as Rebecca, Foreign Correspondent, Pinocchio, The Grapes of Wrath, Fantasia, The Sea Hawk, Our Town, Santa Fe Trail, The Letter, Northwest Passage and Pride and Prejudice.